Who are the Examining Chaplains?

 Who are the Readers?

 - The executive director/GOE administrator recruits Readers using suggestions from clergy and laity (bishops, Readers, seminary deans, and others) and tries to ensure diversity as far as possible with regard to clergy/laity, gender, ethnicity, geography (province), and experience.
 Readers come from all walks of life.
 About half of them are clergy, often with pastoral cures.
 Some Readers are academics or professional educators.
-Many clergy Readers, themselves, have taken the GOE.
-Whether clergy or laity, the Readers work conscientiously and carefully and are aware of the importance of their ministry with the GBEC.
+Almost all clergy Readers have taken the GOE.
+Whether clergy or laity, the Readers work conscientiously and carefully to train and evaluate answers and are aware of the importance of their ministry with the GBEC.
 All Readers are volunteers.